GabrielleMonaen/project-230310-css3-html5-w3css/README.md

 ## Instructions
 To run the application, clone the repository and display index.html in a web browser.

+## Testing
+To set up testing using JavaScript Mocha and Selenium WebDriver, run the command `npm install`.
+Once the installation is complete, you can run the tests by executing the command `npm run test`.

 ## Deployment
 The website is deployed at https://project-230310-css3-html5-w3css-js.netlify.app/